 As a result, they won’t have to sell their home immediately to pay for care home fees.
 The local authority may charge interest on the deferred payments to cover costs, as it’s essentially a loan, but this rate is set by the government.
 In England, for example, thanks to the Care Act, the government-approved standard rate is linked to the market gilt rate which is published every six months, plus 0.15%.
-At the time of writing (March 2020), this equates to around 2%.

 Typically, when a property is factored into the means test, most local authorities will exclude 10% of its value to ensure that there is enough money available to cover selling costs and to make sure the local authority gets their money back if house prices fall.

 However, the local authority can’t do this for the first 12 weeks after they’ve moved into care to give them time to think about the options available to them.

 If your parent or relative lives in Scotland

 Continuing Healthcare Funding is not available in Scotland, but your parent or relative may be eligible for NHS-funded Nursing Care.
 You’ll need to arrange a care needs assessment with their local council’s social care department.
 They will arrange for this to be carried out by either an NHS occupational therapist or a social worker.

 If they are assessed as needing to move into residential care, they will only be eligible for help with care home fees if they have capital below an upper limit of £28,750.

 Capital includes their property, Premium Bonds, investments and any money held in bank or building society accounts.